wz-Tan/devmatch2_Ch1llGuys/README.md

-# QuestismOS – Ranked Gamified NFTs Marketplace with zkLogin to better bridge Web2 to Web3.
+# SuiRankup – Ranked Gamified NFTs Marketplace with zkLogin to better bridge Web2 to Web3.

 ## 🏆 Overview